jogendra05/Spotify-clone-web/README.md

 This web application replicates the look and feel of Spotify using basic web technologies.
 It's built entirely with **HTML**, **CSS**, and **JavaScript**.
 The project is fully responsive and offers a similar user experience to the original Spotify in terms of design.

+## Live Demo

+You can view the live version of the project here: [Spotify Clone Live Demo](http://spotifymusicwebb.freewebhostmost.com/))

 ## Features

 - **Responsive Design**: The application is designed to be fully responsive, ensuring a consistent user experience across different devices.